Role Based Access Control

 Use Edit Role to configure visibility levels and click Save once done.

-This role is fixed and cannot be customized.
+This role is fixed and cannot be customised.

 • Has limited access to view and respond to alerts assigned to them.